m59peacemaker/svelte-refresh-indicator/README.md

 const indicator = new RefreshIndicator({
   target: somewhereOverTheDOMRainbow, // DOM node where the indicator will be rendered
+  data: {
+    size: 38, // the height and width of the indicator
-  emphasized: false, // false => plain spinner, true => spinner in a fancy container
+    emphasized: false // false => plain spinner, true => spinner in a fancy container }
-  size: 38 // the height and width of the indicator
 })

 indicator.set({ progressRatio: undefined }) // regular animated spinner